 God has blessed us to confirm the specified times for the prayer reviewing the relevant verses of the Quran as detailed out below counting 5 times (waqt) Salat prayer during the day and night:

 [4:103] So when you have completed the Contact Prayer, then you shall remember God while standing, and sitting, and on your sides.
 But when you have been secure, then you shall observe the Contact Prayer (not shortening).
-Indeed, the Contact Prayer has been on the believers a decree at specified times (inna al-salata kaanat `alaa al-mu’mimeena kitaaban mawquutan).
+Indeed, the Contact Prayer has been a decree on the believers at specified times (inna al-salata kaanat `alaa al-mu’mimeena kitaaban mawquutan).

 Note: Here is the commandment to observe salat at specific times as per schedule given by God, Lord of the worlds while the Salat prayer can be shortened when there is a fear of attack from the disbelievers as given in (4:101).